xenicsir/dione_mipi_tegra/README.md

 ---

-Yocto layer to build the 'weston' image for nVidia Jetson Nano with support for the Xenics Dione module, available in the `meta-xenics-tegra` directory.
+Yocto layer to build the 'weston' image for nVidia Jetson Nano with support for the Xenics Dione module, available in the `yocto` directory.
+Layers are provided for `dunfell` and `kirkstone` branches.
-Only the 'weston' image for Jetson Nano 2GB is currently supported.
+Only the 'weston' image for Jetson Nano 2GB/4GB is currently supported.

-Plain source files (and locations in filelist.txt) are available in the `sources` directory for reference.
+Sources and scripts to build the driver for L4T R32.5/6/7 are provided in the `jetpack` directory.